ece362-purdue/f2022-public-labs/lab-8/lab_8.md

 ### 4.4 `init_tim15()` (10 points)

-Fill out the subroutine `init_tim15()` to enable TIM15's clock in `RCC` and trigger a DMA request at a rate of `1 kHz`.
-Do that by setting the `UDE` bit in the `DIER`. *Do not set the `UIE` bit in the `DIER` this time*.
-There is no ISR to invoke for this timer this time.
+Fill out the subroutine `init_tim15()` to enable TIM15's clock in `RCC` and trigger a DMA request at a rate of 1 kHz.
+Do that by setting the `UDE` bit in the `DIER`, while not setting 'UIE'.
+In this case, 'UDE' triggers DMA requests.
+'UIE', which we've used in the past, causes interrupts.
+You may have noticed that we've not asked you to make an ISR for TIM15, because there is no ISR to invoke for this timer this time.
 The timer will trigger the DMA channel directly.

-The DMA operation will do the copying that you had to do in the ISR in lab 5.
+This whole operation amounts to the DMA operation will do the copying that you had to do in the ISR in lab 5.

 Once you implement these subroutines `main()`, you should see "ECE 362" on the 7-seg LED array.
 The interesting thing to notice here is that the circular DMA operation continually and automatically copies the buffer array msg to the display.
 This creates the illusion that the memory is mapped into the display.